Fireandplants/plant_gbif/README.md

 plant_gbif
 ==========

 This repository is for data and scripts for matching the taxon names in the [D.C.
-Tank phylogeny][TankTree] (see [Zanne et al 2013][Zanne-etal-2013]) with plant occurrence records in the Global Biodiversity Information Facility (GBIF) dataset.
+Tank phylogeny][TankTree] (see [Zanne et al 2013][Zanne-etal-2013]) with plant occurrence records in the [Global Biodiversity Information Facility (GBIF) dataset][GBIF].
 This is a step in the [bigphylo][bigphylo] project that is part of the Archibald and Lehman ["The co-evolution of plants and fire and consequences for the Earth system" NESCent workshop][FireAndPlants].

-Note that all of these scripts read text files as utf-8 and immediately treat as unicode internally.
-All matching and comparisons work on unicode.
+These scripts read text files as utf-8 and immediately treat as unicode internally.
+All matching and comparisons work on unicode internally.
 All written output is encoded as utf-8.
-This has a slight speed penalty but is worth it and necessary as there are a lot of unicode characters in the GBIF data and some in other taxon name sources.
+This has a slight speed penalty but is worth it and necessary as there are unicode characters in the GBIF data and some in other taxon name sources.

 Analysis steps / walkthrough
 ----------------------------